 - Cloudy eyes or pop-eye

 |Health Issue||Symptoms or Causes||Suggested Action|

-Ask an associate about Petco's selection of books on Brackish Water Fish and the variety of Petco Brand products available for the care and happiness of your new pet.
-All Petco Brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center associate about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Because all aquatic life are potential carriers of infectious diseases, such as Salmonella, always wash your hands before and after handling your aquatic life and/or habitat contents to help prevent the potential spread of diseases.
+Because all aquatic life are potential carriers of infectious diseases, such as atypical mycobacterium and salmonella, always wash your hands before and after handling your aquatic life and/or habitat contents to help prevent the potential spread of diseases.

-Pregnant women, children under the age of 5 and people with weakened immune systems should contact their physician before purchasing and/or caring for aquatic life and should consider not having aquatic life as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing and/or caring for aquatic life and should consider not having aquatic life as a pet.

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about aquatic life and disease.

-Note: The information on this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.